 A 250 percent increase in the mean time between asset failure.

 Emergency work reduced by more than 50 percent.

 Sustained store room service level reached 99 percent.

 Store room inventory value was reduced by 40 percent.

 This all made room for a maintenance budget reduction of 8.8 percent without sacrificing talent, uptime, repair responsiveness or operational excellence.

 We’ve learned time and again that implementing lean management principles into enterprise asset management workflows pays dividends.
 Therefore, the only limiting factor on the success of a lean initiative is buy-in from executives and full commitment among staff members.

-Predictive Service helps enterprise asset management become a tool for growth rather than a hindrance.
-Contact Predictive Service to learn more, or sign up for a webinar on work management workflow optimization for even deeper insight.
+SEAM Group helps enterprise asset management become a tool for growth rather than a hindrance.
+Contact us to learn more, or sign up for a webinar on work management workflow optimization for even deeper insight.